vectordotdev/vector/docs/content/en/highlights/2021-07-21-0-16-upgrade-guide.md

 * For metrics coming from `internal_metrics`, the `component_name` tag has been updated to be `component_id`.
 If you were grouping by this tag in your metrics queries, or referring to it in a `remap` or `lua` transform, you should update it to refer to `component_id`.
-* Within the GraphQL API, all references to `name` for `Component`s has been uptade to be `componentId`.
+* Within the GraphQL API, all references to `name` for `Component`s has been updated to be `componentId`.
 This is used over simply `Id` as `Id` has special semantics within the GraphQL ecosystem and we may add support for this field later.